OctopusDeploy/blog/blog/2022-08/step-package-framework/index.md

 ## Conclusion

 The step package framework is changing how we build and deliver new steps to your Octopus Server instances.
-It means that new steps can be delivered faster, and without the need for upgrades.
+It means that new steps can be delivered faster and without the need for upgrades.

 We look forward to bringing you new and improved steps using this framework as we roll out even more functionality.